Happiness-Chung/TeleMorphor/README.md

-## 🕹️ Simultaneous Motion-Location Editing of a Character in the Videos In-The-Wild
+## 🕹️ Motion&Location Editing of a Character in the Videos In-The-Wild

 <p align="center">
   <img src="assets/teaser.gif" width="90%">